 Sye Raa Trailer First Review: A Mega Feast For Chiranjeevi Fans

-Chiranjeeevi, the resident 'Megastar' of Telugu cinema, will soon be seen in the eagerly awaited Sye Raa, slated to hit screens on October 2, 2019.
-The film, directed by Kick 2 director Surender Reddy, has grabbed plenty of attention due to its terrific teaser and star[-studded cast.
-Now, here is some big news for ''Mega fans'.
+Chiranjeevi, the resident 'Megastar' of Telugu cinema, will soon be seen in the eagerly awaited Sye Raa, slated to hit screens on October 2, 2019.
+The film, directed by Kick 2 director Surender Reddy, has grabbed plenty of attention due to its terrific teaser and star-studded cast.
+Now, here is some big news for 'Mega fans'.
 According to reports, a rough edit of the Sye Raa trailer was recently screened for some industry insiders and it managed to make an impact.

 Sye Raa Trailer First Review